-• If a Device or resource busy - failed to set memory.use_hierarchy to 1 error message is displayed when you start a container, edit the /etc/cgconfig.conf file and add the following:
+- Using yum to update packages inside the container that use init scripts can undo changes made by the Oracle template. - Migrating live containers (lxc-checkpoint) is not yet supported. - If a Device or resource busy failed to set memory.use_hierarchy to 1 error message is displayed when you start a container, edit the /etc/cgconfig.conf file and add the following:

 '''

-group . {

-memory {

 memory.use_hierarchy = "1";

-}

 }

 '''